Dschaykib/kankaTemplate/docs/References in Kanka.md

 In Kanka you can create different kinds of entities like characters, locations or events.
 Each one of these can hold a lot of information and is quite useful in their own way.
 But to get the most out of it, it is recommended that you mention, reference to or just link your entities within each other.

-> The mighty hero **Bork**, who was on the hunt for **Orcs**, travelled to the town of **Fungha**.
-To his surprise the town was full of people who celebrated **Highharvestide**.
+> The mighty hero **Borg**, who was on the hunt for **Orcs**, travelled to the town of **Aburg**.
+To his surprise, the town was full of people who celebrated **Highharvestide**.

 In this post I will show the different ways to relate and link entities together.
-To explain the different ways of referencing I will use the following:
+To explain the different ways of referencing I will use the the hero Borg as an example.

-- Borg Borgins (character)
-- Orc (races)
-- Fungha (location)
-- Highharvestide (event)

 All entities can be found in [this campagin](https://kanka.io/en/campaign/77331).